liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/04-troubleshooting-lcs-connection.markdown

 and
 [the Customer Portal](https://www.liferay.com/group/customer).
-After the expiration date, your servers may be placed in an additional grace period, which will be communicated through the same support channels.
+After the expiration date, your servers may be placed in an additional grace period, which is communicated through the same support channels.
 If the renewal isn't completed during this grace period, then the subscription becomes inactive and the @product@ instance enters the 30-day grace period.
 As soon as the renewal is processed, the instance activates and any error or warning